-regon youngsters got a chance to earn their wings in September at special youth upland bird hunts hosted by the Oregon Department of Fish and Wildlife at locations around the state.
+regon youngsters got a chance to earn their wings last fall at youth upland bird hunts hosted by the Oregon Department of Fish and Wildlife and OHA at locations around the state.
 Wild birds live at many of the hunt areas, and more birds were released for the youth hunts.